LuGomes/AI-Trading/README.md

 - The more dimensions the word embedding the more information it captures and so they are hard to visualize. t-SNE (t-distributed stochaistic neighbor embedding) aims to reduce dimensionality that tries to maintain relative distance between objects as in the original space.
 It also words with images clustering related images together.

 ![](./images/nlp_architecture.png)

+**Financial statements**

+- Securities and Exchange Comissions (SEC)
+- Companies file reports to the SEC like 10Ks (annual) and 10Qs (quarter)
+- 10K:
+    - Business overview - risks and legal procedings
+    - Business and finance - market conditions, projections
+    - Governance - executive board members and compensations
+    - Full financial report - spendings and earnings
+- EDGAR (electronic data gathering analysis retrieval) created by SEC - website to access financial statements
+- 10K inmportant sections: Risk factors (1A), Management's discussion and analysis of financial condition and result of operations (7) and quantitative and qualitative disclosures about market risk (7A).
+We use the plain text format to scrape data from because not all reports are available in html format.
+- Regexes to scrape data from 10K's
+    - `\n` for new line, `\t` for tab, if `r''` the backslashes are not interpreted as special characters (raw strings!), `re.compile(regex)` to transforme pattern into regex object, `regex.finditer(text)` to find matches (returns an iterator).
+Metacharacters are used to give special instructions (e.g. . ^ * ? $) and so, to search for them, we need to escape them first. `\d` for digits, `\D` for non digits, `\s` for whitespace characters (newlines, tabs, whitespaces...), `\S` for non whitespace characters, `\w` for alphanumeric characters, `\W` for non alphanumeric characters